Special/Priority Populations

 (Date Posted: March 27, 2007).
 National Mental Health Consumers’ Self-Help Clearinghouse.
 The Clearinghouse is supported by a grant from the U.S. Department of Health and Human Services, the Substance Abuse and Mental Health Services Administration, and the Center for Mental Health Services.
 Available to download from the Clearinghouse website.

+You CAN Quit: Tips for Preparing to Quit (2007).
 A brochure that educates persons with mental illnesses about the dangers of smoking.
 Developed by the University of Colorado at Denver and Health Sciences Center and funded by the Tobacco Disparities Initiatives of the State Tobacco Education and Prevention Partnership (STEPP), Colorado Department of Public Health and the Environment.

 You CAN Quit (2007).